cxxyao2/eclinic/README.md

 window.__env.BaseURL = "http://localhost:5215";
 ```

+The backend code for this project is located at:[Here](https://github.com/cxxyao2/HealthCenterBackend.git).

 ## Sharing Models between Frontend and Backend

 Share services and models through `openapicli` tools.
 This significantly reduces conflicts and errors.
 Execute the `generate-client-sdk` command in `package.json`: